Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: System Model

 \section{System Model}

-In this work, we consider an diffusion based MC system with a point transmitter and $N$ spherical fully absorbing receivers (FARs) located at different positions in a 3D medium as shown in Fig. \ref{Fig:sm}.
-Let the transmitter be located at the origin and $N$ FARs of the same radius $ a $ be at positions $ \x_{1}, \x_{2} $, $ \x_{3} $,....,\ $ \x_{N} $ respectively.
+In this work, we consider a diffusion based MC system with a point transmitter and $N$ spherical FARs located at different positions in a 3D medium as shown in Fig. \ref{Fig:sm} (a).
+Let the transmitter be located at the origin and $N$ FARs of the same radius $ a $ be at positions $ \x_{1}, \x_{2} $, $ \x_{3} $,..., $ \x_{N} $ respectively.
 The distance between the transmitter and the $i$th FAR FAR$_i$ located at $ \x_i $ is represented by $ r_i $.
-The angular difference between the center of the FAR$_i$ and FAR$_j$ is denoted by $ \phi_{ij} $.
-Let $ \y_i $ denote the closest point of FAR$ _i $ from the origin.
-Also, $ R_{ij} $ represents the distance between the closest point of FAR$_i $ from origin (\ie $ \y_i $) and the center of FAR$ _j$. \ie $ R_{ij}=\sqrt{(r_i-a)^2+r_j^2-2(r_i-a)r_j\cos\phi_{ij}} $.
-The transmitter emits information molecules (IMs), which propagates through the medium via Brownian motion \cite{einstein2011}.
+The angular difference between the centers of the FAR$_i$ and FAR$_j$ is denoted by $ \phi_{ij} $.
+Let $ \y_i $ denote the closest point of FAR$ _i $ from the transmitter.
+Also, $ R_{ij} $ represents the distance between the closest point of FAR$_i $ from the origin (\ie $ \y_i $) and the center of FAR$ _j$. \ie $ R_{ij}=\sqrt{(r_i-a)^2+r_j^2-2(r_i-a)r_j\cos\phi_{ij}} $.
+The transmitter emits IMs, which propagate through the medium via Brownian motion \cite{einstein2011}.
 The diffusion coefficient of the IM is represented by $ D $, which is assumed to be constant over space and time.
-The IMs are detected at a FAR when they hit the surface of that particular receiver.
+The IMs are detected by a FAR when they hit the surface of that particular receiver.

 When there are no other FARs present except the $i$th FAR, the hitting probability $ \hpone(t,r_i) $ of an IM at the surface of the $ i $th FAR within time $t$ is given by \cite{yilmaz2014,schulten2000lectures}